Henry Tandey: Post-war years

 Tandey returned to Leamington Spa and married.
 In 1940, during the Coventry Blitz, his home was bombed by the Luftwaffe.
+Tandey is reported to have rescued many people from their burning homes during the Blitz of Coventry.
+Often carrying people out of the homes over his shoulder.
 A journalist approached him outside his bombed Coventry home, asking him about his alleged encounter with Hitler.
 "If only I had known what he would turn out to be," Tandey is quoted as saying.
 "When I saw all the people and women and children he had killed and wounded I was sorry to God I let him go."
 However, there is no evidence, not even anecdotal, he was either hounded or avoided after the claims.

 Tandey became a commissionaire at the Standard Triumph Works, Fletchamstead a position he held for 38 years.
 Tandey died in 1977, childless, at the age of 86.
 At his request, he was cremated and his ashes buried in the Masnieres British Cemetery at Marcoing, France, on 23 May 1978, by his undertaker Pargetter and Son.
 Due to French laws it was not permissible for his ashes to be scattered, or any form of ceremony or commemoration made to him.

-Henry Tandey Court, on Union Road, in Leamington Spa, is named after him.
+Henry Tandey Court, in Union Road, in Leamington Spa, is named after him.
 It was originally a workshop and builders yard of Mr. G.F.Smith, who built St. Marks Church and Vicarage.
 A blue plaque was installed outside the Angel Hotel where Henry Tandey was born and at St Peter's School.